jacebenson/cedar/docs/docs/typescript/utility-types.md

 This type takes a single generic - the type of your `directiveArgs`.

-Let's take a look at the built-in `@requireAuth(roles: ["ADMIN"])` directive, for example - which we ship with your Redwood app by default in `./api/src/directives/requireAuth/requireAuth.ts`
+Let's take a look at the built-in `@requireAuth(roles: ["ADMIN"])` directive, for example - which we ship with your Cedar app by default in `./api/src/directives/requireAuth/requireAuth.ts`

 ```ts
 // highlight-next-line